UPPMAX/HPC-python/docs/day2/pandas.rst

      On Rackham, Python versions 3.8 and newer include NumPy, Pandas, and Matplotlib.
 There is no need to load additional modules after loading your preferred Python version.

-To know if Pandas is the right tool for your job, you can consult this flowchart:
+To know if Pandas is the right tool for your job, you can consult the flowchart below.

 .. image:: ../img/when-to-use-pandas.png
    :width: 600 px